ccorcos/elmish/v7/README.md

 }
 ```

-The thing about the above example is that focus of the lense changes on every state!
+The thing about the above example is that focus of the lens changes on every state!
 Pretty interesting...
 Also, we've overridden the child update function based on the key-value.

 Features thus far: